Federal Hill Park, Baltimore, MD

 Federal Hill Park

 Rising some 80 feet above Baltimore’s Inner Harbor, this natural landmark was named Federal Hill in 1788 after Baltimoreans held a celebration there for Maryland’s ratification of the U.S. Constitution.
-The summit of Federal Hill affords panoramic views and has been used as an overlook throughout the city’s history.
-A marine observatory was built there in 1795 under the guidance of David Porter so that ships’ arrivals could be signaled to merchants and residents; the original observatory was replaced by a Victorian-era tower, which succumbed to violent weather in 1902.
+The summit of has been used as an overlook throughout the city’s history and affords panoramic views of Inner Harbor and downtown.
+A marine observatory was built there in 1795 under the guidance of U.S. Navy Captain David Porter so that ships’ arrivals could be signaled to merchants and residents; the original observatory was replaced by a Victorian-era tower, which was destroyed by a storm in 1902.
 The site was an important military position during the War of 1812 (monuments for military leaders George Armistead and Samuel Smith sit atop the hill today), and the Union army occupied and fortified the site during the Civil War.
-Recognized for its mineral resources, the hill was also quarried for clay throughout the nineteenth century, leaving underground tunnels later used for storage.
+Recognized for its abundance of clay and sand, the hill was quarried throughout the nineteenth century, leaving underground tunnels later used for storage.

 Location and Nearby Landscapes